-- targeted actions strengthening employment by the creation of products and services based on local potential (e.g. development of local product markets; revitalising rust belts and declining industrial zones by ensuring new ways of utilisation; improving the conditions of tourism; development of social economy mainly in the regions with high level of poverty and Roma people etc.) - 2. initiatives aimed at improving cross-border labour mobility and the services facilitating it: - 3. interventions reinforcing improved access to urban functions, improving access to natural and cultural resources; - 4. infrastructural investments contributing to modernization, structural transformation and the sustainable development of specific areas that result in measurable improvement in terms of mobility (in case the territorial strategies reveal the need for) - o infrastructural, training and employment services initiatives improving the permeability of borders for the employees of the region; - 5. initiation and implementation of joint integrated cross-border employment initiatives: - o joint employment initiatives (including facilitating the employment of persons leaving the labour market), - o labour market cooperation initiatives, - o employment-oriented cross-border business cooperation, - innovative employment projects; - 6. establishment of business services promoting employment and the creation of infrastructural conditions thereof:
+- targeted actions strengthening employment by the creation of products and services based on local potential (e.g. development of local product markets; revitalising rust belts and declining industrial zones by ensuring new ways of utilisation; improving the conditions of tourism; development of social economy mainly in the regions with high level of poverty and Roma people etc.); - 2. initiatives aimed at improving cross-border labour mobility and the services facilitating it; - 3. interventions reinforcing improved access to urban functions, improving access to natural and cultural resources; - 4. infrastructural investments contributing to modernization, structural transformation and the sustainable development of specific areas that result in measurable improvement in terms of mobility (in case the territorial strategies reveal the need for) - o infrastructural, training and employment services initiatives improving the permeability of borders for the employees of the region;

-- o background services promoting employment, such as databases, consultancy services, websites, etc., - development of new business services, cross-border co-operation of business support structures, - o initiatives facilitating the cross-border spread of business information, - o development of IT systems, networks to support employment; - 7. joint education and training programmes: - o exploration and preparation of training needs, with the aim of determining the training directions necessary for the labour market, - o common use of expert and consultancy services. - o exploration and preparation of training needs, with the aim of determining the training directions necessary for the labour market, - o common use of expert and consultancy services.
+- 5. initiation and implementation of joint integrated cross-border employment initiatives: - o joint employment initiatives (including facilitating the employment of persons leaving the labour market), - labour market cooperation initiatives, - o employment-oriented cross-border business cooperation, - innovative employment projects (with emphasis on the employability of Roma people); - 6. establishment of business services promoting employment and the creation of infrastructural conditions thereof: - background services promoting employment, such as databases, consultancy services, websites, etc., - development of new business services, cross-border co-operation of business support structures, - o initiatives facilitating the cross-border spread of business information, - o development of IT systems, networks to support employment; - 7. joint education and training programmes: - exploration and preparation of training needs, with the aim of determining the training directions necessary for the labour market, - o common use of expert and consultancy services, - exploration and preparation of training needs, with the aim of determining the training directions necessary for the labour market (and with a view on life-long-learning actions), - common use of expert and consultancy services.